semrush/intergalactic/website/docs/components/date-picker/date-picker.md

 ![](static/datepicker-timepicker-12h-24h.png)

-@## Date picker and progressbar
+@## Date picker and progress bar

-You can add a small progressbar under the date to show the progress of the metrics you need to show.
+You can add a small progress bar under the date to show the progress of the metrics you need to show.

 ![](static/timepicker-metric-normal.png)